 One of the most talked about interventions from 2012 was a homage to the philosopher Ludwig Wittgenstein in the form of a sign outside the CU Casimir Lewy Philosophy Library.
 The sign remained for over a year, and images of it proliferated on the internet, even finding its way (unauthorised) onto the front cover of a magazine in South Africa.

-in 2013 Art Language Location also featured its first Day of Performances, including a strikingly theatrical Laura Napier who transformed an undisclosed handwritten text into an abstract watercolour painting.
+In 2013 Art Language Location featured its first Day of Performances, including Laura Napier who transformed an undisclosed handwritten text into an abstract watercolour painting.

 We particularly enjoy unusual locations, and in 2014 Susie Johnson took to the river Cam to install our first (and so far only) floating artwork.